brandoncarl/taskco/README.md

 ======
 ![](https://www.codeship.io/projects/6ed66fe0-17fe-0131-e0ed-0ef248b6a1b0/status)

-Distributed priority task queue for node.js
+Distributed priority task queue for node.js with connection-pooling and the ability to enforce uniqueness constraints.

 **Note**: this repository is still in early development.
 My company is using it in production.
 While the core API is in place, we are looking for initial users and contributors.